 Easton Farmers' Market

-Located in Easton’s Centre Square in Lehigh Valley since 1752, the Easton Farmers’ Market is America’s oldest, continuous open-air market.
-It’s an opportunity to meet the farmers, food artisans and specialty product makers who continue the long tradition of commerce in downtown Easton.
+The Easton Farmers’ Market is America’s oldest, continuous open-air market.
+This season, you'll want to take the opportunity to meet the farmers, food artisans and specialty product makers who continue the long tradition of commerce in downtown Easton.
+Please visit their website for further details regarding schedule, safety protocols, vendors, etc.

 In fact, on July 8, 1776, the Great Square (now known as Centre Square) was the site for one of only three public readings of the Declaration of Independence.
 Today the Easton Farmers’ Market remains a rich and colorful piece of Easton’s heritage.
 Residing in its original birthplace, the market draws on its deep roots and offers visitors a vibrant shopping experience and incomparable community spirit.